High-Stakes Front-Loading Check

 - Choose a tool:

-- Go to notebooklm.google.com and sign in with your UMD Google account,
+- Open NotebookLM and sign in with your UMD Google account, OR

-- Go to gemini.google.com and sign in with your UMD Google account, OR
+- Open Gemini and sign in with your UMD Google account,

 - Upload or paste the list of assignments with weights and dates directly into the chat.